 Over 100 years ago, William Cullen Bryant, longtime editor of the New York Evening Post, offered this advice:

 “Be simple, unaffected; be honest in your speaking and writing.
-Never use a long word where a short one will do as well” (Bigelow, 1890, p.
+Never use a long word where a short one will do as well” (quoted in Bigelow, 1890, p.
 74)

 H.M.
 Fowler & F. G. Fowler (1908) repeated that message in The King’s English: